Academic questions should be addressed to the Office of the Registrar, (707) 826-4101, first floor, Student & Business Services building.

 Holds are placed on student accounts for any debts owed to the university, or for certain non-monetary reasons.
 These holds will prevent you from registering, receiving grades and transcripts, etc. You will need to allow one business day after clearing a hold before attempting to register or receive other services.

 eLearning & Extended Education students may be eligible for on-campus student housing facilities with proof of registration for classes; however, space is very limited.
 For more information, contact Housing & Dining Services: (707) 826-3451.

 HSU will generate a unique 9-digit student identification number for you, called the HSU ID, after you register.

 Your HSU ID should be used in every HSU correspondence.
 Make note of the number and use it whenever you are conducting business with HSU, as a protection from identity theft.

-Student identification cards are necessary for library privileges, for using computer labs, for purchase of educationally-priced software and computers from the HSU Bookstore and discounts on athletic events.
+Student identification cards are necessary for library privileges, for using computer labs, for purchase of educationally-priced software and computers from the HSU Bookstore.

 eLearning & Extended Education students may purchase an ID card for a one-time fee of $5.
 ID card fees must be paid to the College of eLearning & Extended Education.

 Other valid student ID card benefits include the Jack Pass, which is available from Student Financial Services at a discounted rate.
 (See Jack Pass below.)